vigi30/Clinical-GAN/README.md

 ## Loading the data

-Replace the path in  `QUERIES.SQL` to the current working directory.For instance, More specifically, replace the following `current_working_directory` to your path where you have stored this project.
+Replace the path in  `QUERIES.SQL` to the current working directory.
+More specifically, replace the following `current_working_directory` to your path where you have stored this project.
 Please do not change the filenames.

 ```